Table of Contents

 One the judgment has been made, either side has a limited amount of time to decide if they want to object to the judgement made by the judge or jury and file an appeal.
 If neither side files an appeal, the personal injury case is over.

-Personal Injury Attorneys at Justice Law Center
+Personal Injury Lawyer at Justice Law Center

 While Ely Nevada is a small town, injury casing accidents and even malpractice still happen here all the time.
 You could just be going about your daily business, and in the blink of an eye, your whole life is turned upside down.
 Being injured in an accident is a stressful and scary time, and it will impact your whole family.